Electrician Business Insurance

 Construction contractor calculating insurance costs.

 An electrical contractor working on their own will pay less for insurance than a business with several electricians.
-Factors that affect the cost of electrical business insurance include:
+Factors that affect electrical contractor insurance costs include:

 • Services offered, such as residential or commercial wiring